 The Physical Therapy application cycle runs July 1–December 1.
 Once your application is complete and verified from PTCAS, our Admissions Committee will review your file.

-InterviewsIf invited for an interview, you’ll participate in a group interview with three or four other applicants, meet with current students, and take a campus tour.
+InterviewsIf invited for an interview in January, you’ll participate in a group interview with three or four other applicants, meet with current students, and take a campus tour.
 You don’t need to prepare anything in advance, but if possible, bring an updated transcript in case there are questions about any of your classes.

 After each interview day, our Admissions Committee makes a final review and notifies both members and alternates for the incoming class.